 Mangino has worked as a clinician at several major basketball camps, including the Boston Celtics rookie and free agent camp.
 He’s also been active in community affairs throughout his career, including the Big Brother program.

 Mangino and his wife, Ann, have two daughters, Chelsea and Grace.
-Chelsea is a former UVA student manager and current director of basketball operations at Liberty University under head coach and former UVA associate head coach Ritchie McKay.
-Grace serves as the executive assistant to the CEO at Generation Hope, a non-profit organization in Washington, D.C.
+Chelsea is a former UVA student manager and current assistant athletic director/chief of staff for men’s basketball at Liberty University under head coach and former UVA associate head coach Ritchie McKay.
+Grace serves as the executive manager, office of the CEO at Generation Hope, a non-profit organization in Washington, D.C.